 Bird Golden Eagle 4/25, c.1964.
 From the days before identikit circuits comes the Bird Golden Eagle delivering 25 watts or so through a 15" Wharfedale speaker.
 This is fitted with both huge swampy reverb and (temperamental) tremolo which could be combined to produce a pseudo-echo effect.
 It weighs a ton!

-Vox AC30 - This started life as a modern Custom Classic model 2x12" combo, but has been rebuilt with vintage components to the "Heritage" type front end offering the original 1959 EF86 and 1963 Top Boost channels together with some modern output options.
+Vox AC30 - This started life as a modern Custom Classic model 2x12" combo, but has been rebuilt with vintage components (Mullard and Wima caps) to the "Heritage" type front end offering the original 1959 EF86 and 1963 Top Boost channels together with some modern output options.
 Fitted with Tayden Ace 25 and True Brit speakers for the best of Alnico and ceramic tones combined.
 Posing with my 1979 Rickenbacker 450/12.

 Fender Bassman, 1990 - First year of the reissued tweed Bassman combo delivering about 40 watts into four Jensen alnico 10" speakers.
-This is fitted with a 12AY7 tube in the first preamp position (like the original) and a 5U4GB rectifier which give the amp less gain but a much "bluesier" sound.
+This has been fitted with a 12AY7 tube in the first preamp position (like the original) and a 5U4GB rectifier which give the amp less gain but a much "bluesier" sound.

 Trace Elliot Bonneville, 1996 - Versatile single channel 50 watt combo amp with switchable gain levels, twin master volumes and reverb.
 Does pretty much all the same things as it's bigger brother, the Speed Twin (see below), but in a smaller package.
 Currently fitted with 6L6s driving a Celestion Vintage 30 12" speaker, it will also run EL34s at the flick of a switch.